-Ghana: Nana Akufo-Addo to be sworn in as president - BBC News
+Ghana's new president is sworn in

 - His main promise was to build a factory in each of Ghana's more than 200 districts

-Mr Akufo-Addo has vowed to revive the country's economy, saying that "there are brighter days ahead".
+Mr Akufo-Addo has previously vowed to revive the country's economy, saying that "there are brighter days ahead".

 An economic slump under Mr Mahama led to an International Monetary Fund bail-out.

-The current president has defended his record, saying his government had been up against "strong headwinds" that caused growth to slow, public sector debt to rise and the country's currency, the cedi, to fall.
+The former president has defended his record, saying his government had been up against "strong headwinds" that caused growth to slow, public sector debt to rise and the country's currency, the cedi, to fall.

 Ghana has been a multi-party democracy since the end of military rule in 1992 and the transition is seen as reinforcing its reputation for the peaceful transfer of power between administrations.